vzool/docs/README.md

 <div class="features">
   <div class="feature">
     <h2>Application Docs</h2>
-    <p>This app is a friendly wrapper for the Directus API, allowing non-technical users to intuitively manage content and administrators to more easily configure Directus settings.
+    <p>This App is a friendly wrapper for the Directus API, allowing non-technical users to intuitively manage content and administrators to more easily configure Directus settings.
 Feel free to self-host the app or use our hosted version to connect to any Directus API instance.</p>
     <nav>
       <ul>
         <li><router-link to="/app/user-guide.html">User Guide</router-link></li>